Martenfur/Nopipeline/README.md

 ## Now we're talking.
 How do I integrate this thing in my project?

 First of all, install the `Nopipeline.Task` via Nuget.
 After that, you will need a NPL config.
 NPL config is what Nopipeline uses to generate MGCB config.
-It looks like this:
+Nopipeline will generate an empty NPL config automaticaly on first build.
+After that, you can just delete MGCB config.
+Yep, that's right, you don't need it anymore - Nopipeline will generate a new MGCB automatically.
+I also recommend adding your `.mgcb` files to the gitignore.

+Now you need to understand how NPL config works and fill it up with rules so that Nopipeline would know what content goes where.
+NPL config looks like this:

 ```json
 {